semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 ## Detecting secrets through semantic analysis

-Semantic analysis refers to Semgrep's ability to understand how data is used within your code.
-This differentiates Semgrep from regex-based detectors that simply define a pattern to match to a piece of code.
+Semantic analysis refers to Semgrep Secrets' ability to understand how data is used within your code.
+This differentiates Semgrep Secrets from regex-based detectors that simply define a pattern to match to a piece of code.

-Semgrep Secrets uses several mechanisms to perform semantic analysis.
-In particular, it uses [<i class="fa-regular fa-file-lines"></i> data-flow analysis](/writing-rules/data-flow/data-flow-overview/) and [<i class="fa-regular fa-file-lines"></i> constant propagation](/writing-rules/data-flow/constant-propagation/) which means that it is able to track data, such as variables, and the flow of that data across files and functions in your codebase.
-Semgrep Secrets is able to detect if a variable is renamed, unsanitized or sanitized, reassigned, or used in a function in such a way that a secret is exposed.
+In particular, Semgrep Secrets uses several mechanisms to perform semantic analysis.
+It uses [<i class="fa-regular fa-file-lines"></i> data-flow analysis](/writing-rules/data-flow/data-flow-overview/) and [<i class="fa-regular fa-file-lines"></i> constant propagation](/writing-rules/data-flow/constant-propagation/) which means that it is able to track data, such as variables, and the flow of that data across files and functions in your codebase.

+Performing semantic analysis is encapsulated in [<i class="fa-regular fa-file-lines"></i> rules](/running-rules/).
+By running these rules, Semgrep Secrets is able to detect if a variable is renamed, unsanitized or sanitized, reassigned, or used in a function in such a way that a secret is exposed.

 See the following rule and JavaScript test code for an example.

 <iframe title="AWS hardcoded access key" src="https://semgrep.dev/embed/editor?snippet=EPj5" width="100%" height="432px" frameBorder="0"></iframe>
 <br />

- The Semgrep rule detects hardcoded AWS secret access keys.
+ The rule detects hardcoded AWS secret access keys.
 The test code defines an access key in the variable `secret`.
 Click **<i class="fa-solid fa-play"></i> Run** to see the true positives.

+ Some differences between Semgrep Secrets and regex-based scanners include:

-* **Line 2:** Semgrep and regex-based scanners can detect both the variable name `secret` and its value (token) in line 2.
+* **Line 2:** Both can detect the variable name `secret` and its value (token) in line 2.
 	* A regex-based scanner may generate a noisy finding from line 2 even though `secret` has not been passed to any function.
-	* Semgrep doesn't generate a finding because the token hasn't been passed as a `secretAccessKey` or similar.
+	* Semgrep Secrets doesn't generate a finding because the token hasn't been passed as a `secretAccessKey` or similar.
-* **Line 7:** Semgrep and regex-based scanners are able to detect **line 6**, in which the plain-text secret is passed to the `AWS.config.update` function.
+* **Line 7:** Both can detect **line 6**, in which the plain-text secret is passed to the `AWS.config.update` function.
-* **Line 17:** Semgrep and regex-based scanners can detect **line 14**, in which `secret` is passed.
+* **Line 17:** Both can detect **line 14**, in which `secret` is passed.
-* **Line 26:** Semgrep correctly skips `conf.secret` in **line 21**.
+* **Line 26:** Semgrep Secrets correctly skips `conf.secret` in **line 21**.
 Regex-based scanners simply looking for matches of the string `secret` generate a false positive.

 ## Validating secrets

-After scanning for secrets, Semgrep uses a **post-processor** function called a **validator** to determine if a secret is actively being used, or some other state.
+After scanning, Semgrep Secrets uses a **post-processor** function called a **validator** to determine if a secret is actively being used, or some other state.

 :::info
 * All validations, such as API calls, are done **locally**.